nicholasji/Monetary-Muscle/Monetary-Mucle.rst

 Goals & Savings

 Given that I have different goals for my fiancnes I would like to keep track of my goals and the amount of money in my account.
 When I enter my goals into the Monetary Muscle main screen I would like to keep track of each goal.
-By typing the keyword 'balance" I would like to display my current account balance.
+Also I would like  to be able to check my blance.

 [Scenario 4]
 ```````````````````````